 Answer: B. To do this, the telescope was fitted with three cutting-edge instruments.

 Style questions are different.
-Take this one for example:
+For example:

 Here’s an example: